Afghanistan travel advice

 Security situation

 Foreigners and individuals associated to Western countries are targets for kidnappings and violence by terrorist groups.
+They are also at increased risk of being arbitrarily detained by the de facto authorities, especially if they had affiliations with the ousted government and/or contravene Islamic laws in effect since 2021.

 The security situation is highly volatile and additional violent attacks could occur at any time across the country.
 Criminals are also taking advantage of the unstable security situation to commit violent attacks.

 Travelling throughout the country is extremely dangerous, including in Kabul.
 There are checkpoints on all roads and throughout cities.
 Women are not allowed to travel by themselves and often face difficulties at checkpoints.
 Some borders are closed or may close without notice.
-Border crossing is risky due to criminal groups and smugglers.
+Border crossing is risky due to the presence of criminal groups and smugglers.

 If you are in Afghanistan: